Kpler/kp-pre-commit-hooks/README.md

 Check that branch name is less than 70 characters
 It's a pre-push hook and will always run

-#### `check-commit-first-line-length`
-Check that the first line of commit message is less than 72 characters It's a pre-push hook and will always run

 #### `no-ephemeral-links`
 Time is fleeting, we change services.
 Consequently to keep the code futureproof we don't